fzhwenzhou/CSC1004-Java-ChatRoom/Doc.md

 9. Sending pictures.
 You can click on "Image" button, and it will pop up a file-choosing window.
 You can choose one image in this window.
 After clicking on "Choose," the picture will be sent.
 If the image is large, it may take a few seconds.
 After that, the thumbnail of the image will appear in the message list.
 Click on the image and it will pop up one "Image Viewer."
 This enables you to view the full sized image and you can change the size of this window.
 10. Sending audios (sending videos in the requirement but I doubt if it is a typo).
 You can click on "Audio" button, and it will pop up a file-choosing window.
 You can choose one audio file in this window.
 After clicking on "Choose," the audio will be sent.
 You can also click on "Speak" and then record the sound.
 Click "Stop" to stop recording.
 Then your sound will be sent.
 Note that if you're on macOS, you may have to grant the permission of using microphone.
 One "Play Audio" button will appear in the message list.
 Click on the button to play the sound.
 If the sound if playing, you can click on "Stop Audio" to stop the audio.
 11. Voice chat.
 Click on "Voice Chat" to get into the voice chat room.
 Click on "Stop Chat" to stop chatting.
 Note that you must have two or more computers to test this function, because you won't be able to hear your own sound when chatting.

+## Building
+Pre-requisite:
+- macOS or Windows (Linux might not work)
+- OpenJDK 17+ (Lower version of JDK is not guaranteed to work)
+- IntelliJ IDEA

+Steps:
+1. Import the project into IntelliJ IDEA.
+2. Click "Build" on the top.
+3. Click "Build Artifacts."
+4. Click "Build" again when it pops up a menu.